France Country Commercial Guide

 USD 1.12

-USD 1.18
+USD 1.08

 (total market size = (total local production + imports) - exports)

-Reported revenue for the French civil aerospace industry in 2021 grew slightly to €35.66 billion (source: GIFAS - USD 42 billion), out of total non-consolidated aerospace and defense revenues of €55.2 billion - an increase over 2020.
-The aerospace and defense industry exported approximately 68% of its consolidated turnover, and the civil sector represents 69% of revenues.
-Orders in 2021 increased by 68% over 2020, a very encouraging signal.
+Reported revenue for the French civil aerospace industry in 2024 grew to $61.9 billion (source: GIFAS) out of total non-consolidated civil aerospace and aero defense revenues of $83.9 dollars.
+The aerospace and aero defense industry exported approximately 82% of its consolidated turnover, and the civil sector represents 74% of revenues.
+Orders have also increased over the previous year.
+The industry has at last recovered to pre-Covid levels, driven by strong demand, particularly in export sales.

 Five aircraft manufacturers account for most of the French market: Airbus (large commercial aircraft), Airbus Helicopters, Dassault Aviation (high-end business jets), ATR (passenger and cargo turboprop aircraft for regional transport, an Airbus JV with Italian firm Leonardo), and Daher (TBM and Kodiak light aircraft and business turboprops).
-There is also a growing ecosystem of small manufacturers offering light electric or hybrid aircraft or vehicles suited for urban air mobility.
+There is also a growing ecosystem of smaller manufacturers offering light electric or hybrid aircraft or vehicles suited for urban air mobility.

-Leading Sub-Sectors
+Leading Sub-sectors

 Opportunities

 Typically, the French aerospace market provides many opportunities but is considered highly competitive.
-Potential new suppliers must target the right tier and understand clearly what their value-added is compared to those already in place in the supply chain and must understand they will be competing with companies from around the world, not just in France.
-Many major French firms like Safran, Airbus, or Dassault are all present in the U.S. and have sourcing offices, which may be an easier path to receiving OEM approval.
+Potential new suppliers must target the right tier and understand clearly what their value-added is compared to those already in place in the supply chain and must understand they will be competing with companies from around the world, not just from France.
+Many major French firms like Safran, Airbus, or Dassault are all present in the US and have sourcing offices, which may be an easier path to receiving OEM approval.

 Resources